denten-books/plain-text/5-chapter.md

 Prosthetics.

+This in the intro, cover application.
+[ln-app]: Not until the 1960s did the coinage "software application" enter the English language.
+Before that and well into the 1990s the far more common use of "application" was paired with "theory," as in "theory and application"---the two nouns occupying places on the opposing sides of the idea--practice continuum.
+Software, in the newer phrase, takes the place of theory---the application being the practical implementation of code, a theoretical set of instructions.
+In the *New York Times* archive, the phrase first appeared in 1985 [@new_york_times_briefs_1984].
+In the Google Books corpus the bigram appears first in *Astronautics & Aeronautics: A Publication of the American Institute of Aeronautics and Astronautics*, under the rubric of "Missile Guidance Systems Programming" [@american_institute_of_aeronautics_and_astronautics_astronautics_1965].

 ### 5.1 The Human Assumption (Heidegger + marx)

 I can only begin to work of re-inscribing the A more careful analysis of